cmanaha/angular-elasticsearch-logger/README.md

 	1. elasticsearch.js
 	2. stacktrace.js

-## Known issues
+## Known issues / TODO
  - _stacktrace_ : Currently stacktrace is using an old version of the product.
 It really need to be revamped (and will be done in new versions)
- - _$log decoration_ : It is feasible to decorate AngularJS $log service with this elasticsearch service... still working on it and some issues with cyclical dependencies, given
+ - _$log decoration_ : It is feasible to decorate AngularJS $log service with this elasticsearch service... still working on it and some issues with cyclical dependencies; The development branch has currently an example of such implementation however there are still cyclic dependencies problems on it.
+ - _

 #License